elasticio/elasticio.github.io/content/_developers/ssh-keys.md

   - /guides/ssh-keys.html
 ---

-{{site.data.tenant.name}} platform **requires from every developer a unique SSH key to authorise any code deployment into the system**.
-This is a standardised, industry accepted security feature which is widely used in similar services like GitHub.
+{{site.data.tenant.name}} platform **requires from every developer a unique SSH key to authorize any code deployment into the system**.
+This is a standardized, industry accepted security feature which is widely used in similar services like GitHub.

 ## Creating your SSH keys